ELIINH/HealthEDU/README.md

 # Player control features
 Click the left mouse button to move.
-Press B to open the backpack
+Press B to open the Inventory
 Click items to pick them up.
 Press space to attack